-- Recommended Exam: Mental Status, Skin, HEENT, Heart, Lung, Abdomen, Extremities, Back, Neuro - Items in Red Text are key performance measures used in the EMS Acute Trauma Care Toolkit - Transport Destination is chosen based on the EMS System Trauma Plan with EMS pre-arrival notification. - Mechanism is the most reliable indicator of serious injury.
-Examine all restraints / protective equipment for damage. - In prolonged extrications or serious trauma consider air transportation for transport times and the ability to give blood. - Do not overlook the possibility for child abuse. - Scene times should not be delayed for procedures.
-These should be performed en route when possible. - Bag valve mask is an acceptable method of managing the airway if pulse oximetry can be maintained above 90%.
+- Recommended Exam: Mental Status, Skin, HEENT, Heart, Lung, Abdomen, Extremities, Back, Neuro - Items in Red Text are key performance measures used in the EMS Acute Trauma Care Toolkit - Transport Destination is chosen based on the EMS System Trauma Plan with EMS pre-arrival notification. - Geriatric patients should be evaluated with a high index of suspicion.
+Often occult injuries are more difficult to recognize and patients can decompensate unexpectedly with little warning. - Mechanism is the most reliable indicator of serious injury. - In prolonged extrications or serious trauma, consider air transportation for transport times and the ability to give blood. - Do not overlook the possibility of associated domestic violence or abuse. - Scene times should not be delayed for procedures.
+These should be performed en route when possible.
+Rapid transport of the unstable trauma patient is the goal. - Bag valve mask is an acceptable method of managing the airway if pulse oximetry can be maintained above 90%